9 Mile Road Rehabilitation: Haggerty to Meadowbrook

 The center-left turn lane addition requires the removal of 12 trees west of Sunrise Blvd.
 An additional 12 trees located on the north side of 9 Mile Rd between Heatherwoode Drive and Trillium Drive will be removed for drainage and traffic safety improvements.

 At City Council’s request, staff reviewed the project design to determine if some of the trees could be saved.
-During the evaluation, it was affirmed that shortening road tapers and/or the length of the center-left turn lanes would not save the smaller trees impacting the road structure and drainage conditions (via their root systems) or the larger trees that are not already in the crash zone (safe distance from back of curb).
+During the evaluation, it was affirmed that shortening road tapers and/or the length of the center-left turn lanes would not save the smaller trees impacting the road structure and drainage conditions (via their root systems) or the larger trees that are not already in the crash zone (safe distance from the back of the curb).